Socialist Unity Party of Germany: Central Committee

+Central Party Control Commission

+The Central Party Control Commission (ZPKK) was the supreme disciplinary body of the SED operating under and elected by the SED Central Committee.
+Its role was enforcing conformity and eliminating perceived opposition within the party ranks, closely working with the Stasi and Volkspolizei.
+It had corresponding bodies at all levels of the party in the form of Bezirk (BPKK) and district Party Control Commissions (KPKK).
+Notable ZPKK victims include Robert Havemann and Rudolf Herrnstadt.

+There also existed a Central Auditing Commission (ZRK) to inspect the party finances analogous to the CPSU Central Auditing Commission, though due to its limited jurisdiction, its practical significance was minor compared to the ZPKK.

 Politburo of the Central Committee

-The most important day-to-day work of the Central Committee was undertaken by the Politburo, a small circle of senior party officers, comprising between 15 and 25 members, along with approximately 10 (non-voting) candidate members.
+The most important day-to-day work of the Central Committee was undertaken by the Politburo, a small circle of senior party officers, comprising between 15 and 25 full members, along with approximately 10 candidate (non-voting) members.
 The politburo members included approximately ten Central Committee Secretaries.
 The General Secretary of the Central Committee also held the Chairmanship of the Politburo (along with all his other functions).
-The country's government, formally headed by the Council of Ministers, was required only to implement the decisions of the politburo.
-This meant that the Council of Ministers was under the permanent control of the Party Committees, a structure that ensured the "leading role" of the SED.
+The country's government, formally headed by the Council of Ministers, served largely to implement the Politburo's decisions.
+This meant that while the Council of Ministers was nominally the highest executive authority in the GDR, in reality it was under the permanent control of the Party Committees, a structure that ensured the "leading role" of the SED.
 This status was spelled out expressly after the constitutional changes introduced in 1968, which defined East Germany as a "socialist state" led by "the working class and its Marxist–Leninist party."
-The Chairman of the Council of Ministers and the president of the National legislature ("Volkskammer") were also members of the politburo.
+The Chairman of the Council of Ministers and the president of the National legislature ("Volkskammer") were also members of the Politburo.

+The meetings of the Politburo of the Central Committee of the SED usually took place every Tuesday in the conference room on the 2nd floor of the Central Committee building on Werderscher Markt, starting at 10 a.m.
+The meetings usually lasted only 2 hours and included up to 10 to 20 items on the agenda.
+According to former Politburo members Egon Krenz and Günter Schabowski, most Politburo members had little to say, much less dissent.